Known4225/textGL/README.txt

 Use on linux:

-you'll need to install glad and glfw and compile the libraries (glad and glfw). once you've obtained the libglad.a and libglfw3.a files, put them in a folder called "Linux" and use
+gcc textGL.c -L./Linux -lglfw3 -ldl -lm -lX11 -lglad -lGL -lGLU -lpthread -O3 -o textGL.o

-gcc nerwork.c -L./Linux -lglfw3 -ldl -lm -lX11 -lglad -lGL -lGLU -lpthread -O3 -o nerwork.o
+if it doesn't work you'll probably need to install glad and glfw and compile the libraries (glad and glfw). once you've obtained the libglad.a and libglfw3.a files, replace the ones in the folder called "Linux" and recompile